bwd202/book-wizard/README.md

 # book-wizard

-A simple utility to add/remove books from a library.
+A browser app to keep track of books you read.

 [Live preview](https://bwd202.github.io/book-wizard/) ⬅️